IBM-Cloud/DevOps-Services-Docs/docs/deploy_var/index.md

-#Delivery pipeline environment variables
+#Delivery pipeline environment variables and resources

-###### Last updated: 11 December 2015
+###### Last updated: 16 December 2015

-You can use any of the following environment variables to interact with the delivery pipeline environment.
+You can use any of the following environment variables and pre-installed resources to interact with the delivery pipeline environment.
 For example, you might use them in a job script or test command.

+##Contents
+* Environment variables
+    * General purpose variables
+    * Runtime and tool variables
+    * Deployment variables
+* Pre-installed resources
+    * Runtimes and tools
+    * Node modules

+## Environment variables

-##General purpose variables
+###General purpose variables

 | Environment variable | Description |
 |-------------------------------------|------------------------------------------------------------------------------------------------------------------------------|